MostafaNouh0011/ML-LinearRegression-LogisticRegression/README.md

 Linear Regression and Logistic Regression with Gradient Descent

-Here I 've implemented Linear Regression and Logistic Regression on data example which Andrew Ng explained in his course in 2011. with a friendly and easy way to start with Machine Learning.
+Here I 've implemented Linear Regression and Logistic Regression on data example, which Andrew Ng explained in his course in 2011. with a friendly and easy way to start with Machine Learning.

 Libraries I 've used: